Timborini/ticktacktoto/UI_UX_IMPROVEMENTS_SUMMARY.md

 ## 📋 Overview

-This document summarizes the comprehensive UI/UX improvements implemented for the TickTackToto time tracker application across **Phases 1-3** of the improvement plan.
+This document summarizes the comprehensive UI/UX improvements implemented for the TickTackToto time tracker application across **all 6 phases** of the improvement plan.

 ---